rodridev-01/rodridev-01/README.md

 ## 👨🏻‍💻 Hi, I'm Rodrigo ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Passionate about exploring new tech and building innovative software solutions. <br>
-🎓 Currently studying Computer Science and Informatics.<br>
+🎓 Technical graduate in Computer Science and Informatics.
+Currently pursuing a degree in Systems Engineering.<br>
 🌱 Learning about Artificial Intelligence, Systems Design, and Cloud Architecture.<br>
 📚 Improving my backend skills with **Node.js & MongoDB**.<br>
 ✉️ Feel free to email me at <a href="mailto:rph26031994@gmail.com" style="color:#f7c02b; text-decoration:none;">here</a>, and I'll respond as soon as possible.<br>
-📄 Check out my <a href="https://rodrigoporfolio26.netlify.app" style="color:#f7c02b; text-decoration:none;">portfolio</a> for more details.
+📄 Check out my <a href="https://rodridev.xyz" style="color:#f7c02b; text-decoration:none;">portfolio</a> for more details.

 ⚡ Fun fact: When I'm not coding, I love drawing and writing scripts for fun!